 This is the perfect place to travel to in the summer when you’re hot, sticky and dying to cool off.

-Slightly outside the center of Paris, staying in Île-de-France, that there are endless places for relaxing, sunbathing, having fun, swimming.
+Slightly outside the center of Paris, staying in Île-de-France, that there are endless places for relaxing, sunbathing, having fun or swimming.

 Natural or artificial lakes, wave pools and many other activities are on offer (outdoor attractions, water sports, sports equipment, etc.).